 Me – Take your hotel and shove it.
 I wouldn’t stay there one more day if my life depended on it.

 So, everything she had said up until then was a lie.
 The charming Leondra could have acted like a first class hotelier and offered to help us in the first place.
 She could taken the pressure off when she learned we were at a funeral.
 She could have worked it out with us to come in later.
 But no. So much for guest services or even humane treatment.
 I’ll never stay in a Hampton Inn again.

-This person wrote the review because of "rude, uncaring front office staff" of hampton inn customer care from Hampton Inn.
+vickiG wrote the review because of "rude, uncaring front office staff" at Hampton Inn.
 Reviewer claimed that he or she wants Hampton Inn to offer any options to resolve the issue.